Trees: Cottonwood

 wheezing in July

-a green river barrier in summer
+river barrier in summer

-Golden in October
+golden in October

-Cottonwood sez: whittle and carve my roots
+whittle and carve my roots

-and find your inner kachina
+find your inner kachina